Summer has arrived! You can imagine yourself sitting in a lounge

 The best cure for ticks and fleas is your monthly heartworm medication.
 It

 can also be purchased in monthly or 6-month doses.
-Ticks will

 remove themselves by rubbing Vapor Rub around the bite.